Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 4850 1GB should be a bit (more or less 11%) faster with regards to FSAA than the Radeon R7 M360, and also should be able to handle higher screen resolutions without slowing down too much. (explain)
+The Radeon HD 4850 1GB should be a small bit (more or less 11%) faster with regards to FSAA than the Radeon R7 M360, and will be capable of handling higher resolutions without slowing down too much. (explain)

 Radeon HD 4850 1GB 10000 Mpixels/sec